skule/bylaws/bylaw-3.md

    1. By accepting the role of interim CRO, a Member forfeits the ability to be a candidate for any official elected position of the Society until their term as interim CRO ends.

 ## Election Period for the CRO
-1. The CRO shall be elected in the same manner as Project Directors, as outlined in Chapter 7, and serve for the same term.
+1. The CRO shall be elected according to the process outlined in Section 5.1, and shall serve a term that concludes at the end of the January Special Board of Directors Meeting.

 # Officer Elections